paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 **(c) Historical or antiquated cars**

-(1) **Exception** — To the extent that compliance with subsection (b)(2)(C) or (b)(7) of this section would significantly alter the historic or antiquated character of a historical or antiquated rail passenger car, or a rail station served exclusively by such cars, or would result in violation of any rule, regulation, standard, or order issued by the Secretary of Transportation under the Federal Railroad Safety Act of 1970, such compliance shall not be required.
+(1) **Exception** — To the extent that compliance with subsection (b)(2)(C) or (b)(7) would significantly alter the historic or antiquated character of a historical or antiquated rail passenger car, or a rail station served exclusively by such cars, or would result in violation of any rule, regulation, standard, or order issued by the Secretary of Transportation under the Federal Railroad Safety Act of 1970, such compliance shall not be required.

 (2) **Definition** — As used in this subsection, the term “historical or antiquated rail passenger car” means a rail passenger car—